Archive for September, 2013

 Sunday, September 22nd, 2013

 When we moved in here, there were some priorities to get done quickly.
 We needed to unpack certain rooms for living purposes.
 Those priorities were the kitchen, the bedrooms, the bathrooms, and the rec room.
 Mostly those were done quickly, though the rec room was also a storage space.
 At least we could use it for family stuff.
 The rest of the house was still full of unpacked stuff waiting upon shelves and getting furniture situated and so forth.
+Here is more info on the kind of furniture I purchased.
 LIke I’ve said before, The house looked a lot like I was starting to hoard.
 Does look like it.

 One of the things we hadn’t done was unpack any pictures.
 Nothing.
 Walls have been bare.
 Since the house is painted in neutral colors, very neutral, and because we aren’t going to paint anytime soon, blandness has ruled the day.
 Today that changed.
 A little bit anyhow.